prmr/JetUML/doc/functional/frameManagement.md

 ![JetUML Class Diagram](frames.jpg)

 Part of this structure is created at application launch time, and part at diagram creation time.
 A singleton `EditorFrame` is created, upon which it can be requested to add graph types.
 However, the `addGraphType` method does not immediately create and add a `GraphFrame` to the application.
 Rather, it adds a menu item to the `EditorFrame` with a callback that creates the frame when the `new` menu is called.
-In contrast, the `WelcomeTab` is created a application launch time.
+In contrast, the `WelcomeTab` is created at application launch time.

 ![JetUML Class Diagram](frames.sequence.jpg)